|

 thumbnail trying not to remove any of the berry.

-When freezing berries, place one layer of clean
+When freezing berries, place one layer

-whole berries on a cookie sheet and freeze until firm.
+of clean whole berries on a cookie sheet and freeze until firm.

-Remove from cookie sheet and package in freezer bags and
+Remove from cookie sheet and package in freezer bags and seal.

-For frozen sugar packs, slice berries in halves
+For frozen sugar packs, slice berries

-(about 10-15 minutes).
-Pack the fruit and juice into
+10-15 minutes).
+Pack the fruit and juice into freezer bags.

-freezer bags.
 Leave ¼” head space for pints.

 When measuring: